Illinois to Texas Car Shipping

 Illinois to Texas Vehicle Transport FAQs

-Keep keys ready: Have at least one working key available for the driver.
+Provide a key: Have a working key ready for the driver.

-Before your car ships, we verify that your carrier’s insurance is active and valid.
-We also require all carriers to add Sherpa as a Certificate Holder on their policy for extra protection.
+Before your shipment begins, we verify that your carrier’s insurance is active and valid.
+We also require all carriers to add Sherpa Auto Transport as a Certificate Holder on their policy.
+This gives you extra peace of mind throughout your Illinois to Texas route.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.